daytonamelia/Deduper-daytonamelia/pseudocode.md

+*Deduper Psuedocode*

+**Goal:**

-Goal: Read a single-end sorted sam file and remove all PCR-duplicates, retaining only a single copy of each read.
+Read a single-end sorted sam file and remove all PCR-duplicates, retaining only a single copy of each read.
 A PCR-duplicate is a read with the same alignment position (same chromosome, 5’ start of read, strand) and same unique molecular index (UMI).
 A list of valid UMIs is provided by the user.

+**Examples:**

-Examples: See unit-tests directory for test input and output sam files.
+See unit-tests directory for test input and output sam files.
 See README.md for explanation of tests.

-High Level Functions:
+**High Level Functions:**

-    Description
-    Function headers
-    Test examples (for individual functions)
-    Return statement

 ```
 def valid_umis(file: str, sep: str = "\n") -> set: